Jabb0/CatchAllBird/README.md

 Load the Addon from the Mozilla AddOn Store.

 ### Manual Install
-This addon is installed manually by Menu->Addons and Themes->Gear Icon->Install Addon from file->Select the xpi file
+This addon is installed manually by Menu->Addons and Themes->Gear Icon->Install Addon from file->Select the xpi file.